Table of Contents

 Disadvantages

-The MFJ-269DPRO is ideal for those who like a simple, straightforward gadget.
+The MFJ 269DPRO antenna analyzer is a great choice for ham operators who want a simple but effective tool as their antenna calculating gadget.
+This robust analyzer covers a wide frequency range and provides accurate, clear readings.
 This robust analyzer covers a wide frequency range and provides accurate, clear readings.

 Key Features: